 The Strategic Application of Storage

-Specialised services and support offered by Seagate can further manage TCO by reducing time spent on tactical IT infrastructure and operations— enabling strategic asset planning and improved system optimisation.
-Furthermore, through the Seagate Cloud Builder Alliance, solution providers gain access to a comprehensive portfolio of products and the expertise to help maximise their hardware.
+Specialized services and support offered by Seagate can further manage TCO by reducing time spent on tactical IT infrastructure and operations— enabling strategic asset planning and improved system optimization.
+Furthermore, through the Seagate Cloud Builder Alliance, solution providers gain access to a comprehensive portfolio of products and the expertise to help maximize their hardware.